dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + Misery loves company

 + Leadership is about starting the statements, but let others finish it.
+Story-starters and not story-tellers.

 + Retention before scale.